 Site of Kotokiki Bridge

 When taking the bus to Arashiyama Bamboo Grove, you will get off next to the Kotokiki Bridge which grants you with a view of a forest full of colorful trees.
 And even if it is raining, the view is still pretty spectacular.
-And even when it rains, it will still be incredibly beautiful!

 If you want to read more about my trip to Japan, click here.